Reductil Review- Does This Anti-Obesity Medication Work?

 The Bottom Line – Does Reductil Work?

-If you want to shed those extra pounds, why not try using a clinically tested supplement with ingredients known to help you burn more fat?
-Better yet, combine that supplement with a reduced calorie diet and exercise routine.
+If you want to shed those extra pounds, we suggest a supplement with clinically-tested ingredients shown to help you burn fat.
+Better yet, you can combine with a healthy diet and exercise routine.

 Previous Reductil Review (Updated September 20, 2013):

 What You Should KnowReductil is a European diet drug that aims to assist women and men with weight loss.
 This dietary supplement is known as Meridia in the US market.
 Unlike many other weight reduction products, Reductil is encouraged for those who are considered obese.
 This supplement aims to suppress the user's appetite by sending a signal to the user's brain.
 Similar to many weight loss products, Reductil is intended to be taken in conjunction with a healthy diet plan and regular exercise.
 This diet drug is directed to be taken once daily with or without food.
 There are three different strengths for Reductil capsules, which are 5, 10 and 15 milligrams.
 Reductil is only intended to be taken for a certain amount of time (1 year) and is only available with a doctor's prescription.
 Essentially this diet drug tricks the brain into thinking that the stomach is already full and satisfied.
 A minimum of four pounds should be lost during the first month.
 There are no free trial samples of Reductil available to the public.
 Those afflicted with high blood pressure, heart disease, kidney disease, under 16 years of age, breast feeding or pregnant should not take Reductil.
 There doesn't appear to be an official website for Reductil, but it is offered through online pharmacies for those with a prescription.
 It sells for $86.